-The importance of this observation is to help us see that those concepts with the highest fact content (which are the ones that clearly indicate how the agent should proceed when faced with a certain set of facts) are a product of successive levels of 'coupling' of conceptual abstractions with social facts.
+The importance of this observation lies in helping us to see that those concepts with the highest fact content (which are the ones that clearly indicate how the agent should proceed when faced with a certain set of facts) are a product of successive levels of 'coupling' of conceptual abstractions with social facts.
 High-level forms are brought down to 'ground level' application by matching concepts with facts.
 At some point, the information provided to agents derives from legal concepts that have enough fact-specificity to allow homogeneous interpretation.
-However, any legal concept with high fact-specificity is built upon a process of construction which means that it 'encapsulates' a whole 'chain' of abstract superior concepts, all the way 'up' to the most high-level principles.
+However, any legal concept with high fact-specificity is built up through a process of construction which means that it 'encapsulates' a whole 'chain' of abstract superior concepts, all the way 'up' to the most high-level principles.
+This coupling process enables information contained in a large number of legal rules to be 'condensed', as Luhmann puts in (2004: 341), in conceptual form: